Domestic enrolments | International enrolments

 EQUALS International is an accredited Educational Institute which is approved to deliver this qualification through the Australian Quality Training Framework.
-Students enjoy a supportive learning environment where care and attention is given to their individual needs.
+Learners enjoy a supportive learning environment where care and attention are given to their individual needs.
 Credit for previous nursing/health experience may apply.

 The enrolled nurse is an associate to the registered nurse who demonstrates competence in the provision of patient-centered care as specified by the registering authority’s licence to practice, educational preparation and context of care.

 (ANMC National Competency Standards for the Enrolled Nurse (2002) pg 3)

 Graduates benefit from quality employment pathways and/or may build onto their Diploma by continuing onto undergraduate university studies at any number of Australian universities.
 This Diploma program provides 12 months credit off most undergraduate nursing degrees.

 Note: Learners undertaking a Diploma of Nursing must be on the AHPRA student register at the commencement of their course.

 Graduates wishing to practice as Enrolled Nurses will need to satisfy regulatory authority requirements upon registration with the Nursing and Midwifery Board of Australia.
 For specific registration requirements please visit http:// www.nursingmidwiferyboard.gov.au/Registration-Standards.aspx